Cecilapp/Cecil/docs/3-Templates.md

 Cecil comes with a set of [built-in templates](https://github.com/Cecilapp/Cecil/tree/master/resources/layouts).

 :::tips
-You can extract built-in templates in the "layouts" directory of your site with the following command:
+If you need to modify the default templates, you can easily extract them via the following command: they will be copied in the "layouts" directory of your site.

 ```bash
 php cecil.phar util:extract